ALM-Rangers/Print-Cards-Extension/README.md

 # Print Cards
 ### What
 This extension adds a print option to the backlog which allows you to print the cards for use on a physical scrum board.
+Print cards have QR Codes used to bridge the physical and digital boards.

 ### Why
 Having a physical scrum board can allow those inside and outside the team a quick view location for the status of the work and the act of moving physical cards has a more real and tangible feel than just clicking on a screen.